Do independent contractors need workers’ compensation?

 Even if you don’t have employees, it’s a good idea to get workers’ compensation coverage for yourself.

 In most cases, your health insurance will not cover job-related claims.
 If you get hurt or sick while working, you will be responsible for the costs unless you have a workers’ compensation policy.

 Certain jobs may require a proof of workers’ comp insurance.

 Many clients and companies will expect you to have your own coverage, especially in physically dangerous industries.
 Employers don’t want the financial responsibility of a contractor working for them who is not a full-time employee.
 They want you to be responsible for yourself, especially if you get hurt or sick.

 The way a hiring party thinks about it is this: If you don’t have your own insurance and something happens to you, they could be held liable.
 They will be charged higher premiums for you, and they don’t want that responsibility.
-That’s why they will often request you provide proof of your insurance coverage before they hire you.
+That’s why they will often request you provide a Certificate of Insurance, or COI, before they hire you.

 Employers want you to have your own workers’ comp policy.

 Wondering why?
 It’s because they don’t want to be held liable in the case of a misfortune.There have been many cases where companies have hired independent contractors who have later claimed to be an employee (only after getting hurt) just to collect the workers’ comp benefits.
 Naturally, companies are trying to protect themselves from that situation.

 If you’re an independent contractor, you’re a free agent.
 And with that comes handling your own insurance.

 Are you an independent contractor or an employee?